 Subsequently the Assistant commissioner issued orders dated December 7, 2020 and December 10, 2020 on respective SCN and rejected the refund of service tax of Rs 182.13 crores and Rs 12.78 crores.
-On December 23, 2020, DDFS (The Care stiffication / recall request under Section 74 of the Finance Act, 1994 against both the rejection Orders before the Assistant Commissioner.
-Subsequently DDFS also filed an Appeal against both the rejection Orders of the Assistant Commissioner, before the Commissioner (Appeals) on February 15, 2021, which is yet to be heard.
+On December 23, 2020, DDFS filed a rectification / recall request under Section 74 of the Finance Act, 1994 against both the rejection Orders before the Assistant Commissioner.

-Notes to the unaudited consolidated financial results for the quarter ended June 30, 2021
+Notes to the unaudited consolidated financial results for the quarter and six month period ended September 30, 2021